aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/property-graph-data-modelling/README.md

   * For guidance on converting a relational, key-value or document data model to a propery graph model, see [Converting Other Data Models to a Graph Model](./../../converting-to-graph)

-## Building An Application Graph Data Model
+## Building an Application Graph Data Model

 An application-specific property graph data model describes how your graph data is structured to express your domain and make it easy and efficient to query for your most important use cases: